Carlover101/equation-solver/README.md

 - When importing the package, if you are using versions 1.0 or lower, use ***import eqsolvcarlover101.equation*** instead because I haven't figured out how to make it so you don't have to do that yet.
 It just doesn't work otherwise.

 ## Thanks to all for using my work!

-- If you have any suggestions, bugs, or more to let me know about, use the [github page](https://github.com/Carlover101/equation-solver)